ox-harris/ox-harris/README.md

 ## 🔭 I Build In Public

-A founder and dev tools engr. writing everything from compilers & frameworks to CLIs & DOM APIs, championing open expeditions on the paradigms and techniques that underpin the modern web: `state`, `fine-grained reactivity`, `data binding`, `routing`, `rendering`, the `component` model, the `SPA/MPA/MPA+SPA` architecture, etc.!
+A founder and dev tools engr. writing everything from compilers & frameworks to CLIs & DOM APIs!<!-- championing open expeditions on the paradigms and techniques that underpin the modern web: `state`, `fine-grained reactivity`, `data binding`, `routing`, `rendering`, the `component` model, the `SPA/MPA/MPA+SPA` architecture, etc.!-->

 ## ⚡ Tooling Is My Moat

-I'm on a mission to build better/smarter primitives for the modern web.
-Look in my pinned repos below to see some of my most amazing monstrosities:
+I'm on a mission to build better abstractions for the modern web.
+Look in my pinned repos below to see some of these monstrosities:

 [twitter_src]: https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white
 [twitter_url]: https://twitter.com/ox_harris